-The Coastal Fisheries Division (CFD) is one of the major Divisions within the Ministry of Fisheries and Marine Resources Development.
+The Coastal Fisheries Division (CFD) is one of the major Divisions within the Ministry of Fisheries and Ocean Resources.

 The primary focus of the Coastal Fisheries Division is to sustainably develop and manage the coastal and near shore marine resources to maximize economic returns and social benefits for the present and future generation of Kiribati.
 The CFD develops its work program in alignment with the Kiribati National Fisheries Policy and the Kiribati Development Plan.